 We’re constantly talking about bed bugs, and the news is constantly talking about bed bugs, and there’s a good chance that you’ve seen some bed bug treatments going on around town.
 So, when you see something crawling on the carpet, it’s easy to say “It’s a bed bug!
 Burn the house down!
 We’ll start afresh in the swimming pool!”
 But even though bed bugs might be on your mind, it might not be a bed bug that you saw crawling around.
 Let’s take a look at a few other insects that it could be.

 Don’t have bed bugs?
 You might have bat bugs!
-There are more than 90 different kinds of these bloodsuckers that have been identified, and they all look and act a bit different.
+There are more than 90 different kinds of these bloodsuckers that have been identified, and they all look and act a bit differently.
 There are two types of bat bugs in this country, Cimex pilosellus in the western US and Cimex adjunctus in the east.
-The human-preferring bed bugs and bat bugs look very similar, with the primary difference being the hairs on its “shoulders.”
+The human-preferring bed bugs and bat bugs look very similar, with the primary difference being the hairs on their “shoulders.”

 How did that bat bug get into your house?
 While bats are great to have around thanks to their insect-eating abilities, they can also be problematic if they decide to live in your attic.
 If you have bats, you may well have bat bugs in your home.
 Fortunately, bat bugs tend to stay with their preferred food, which if you’ve been paying attention is bats.